As a mom of two young toddlers, I often wonder what I should teach them next.

 Straw cups or training cups are better alternatives.

-There is no such thing as too early when it comes to teaching life skills for toddlers.
+There is no such thing as too early when it comes to teaching out toddlers important life skills.

 We might be pleasantly surprised by what our little ones can do on their own if we give them a chance.